 17. Hovercrafts

-They are still primarily used as amusement boats since they are quick and enjoyable, and they can deliver a thrilling trip that most people will never forget.
+They are still primarily used as amusement boats since they are quick and enjoyable and can deliver a thrilling trip that most people will never forget.

-The yacht is the only boat among these many boat kinds that epitomizes luxury and fun.
-It’s essentially a fancy motorboat that’s been developed for recreational use.
+The yacht is the only boat among these many kinds that epitomizes luxury and fun.
+It’s essentially a fancy motorboat developed for recreational use.

-However, a typical boat is roughly 20 meters long and equipped with everything needed for joy and comfort.
+However, a typical boat is roughly 20 meters long and has everything for joy and comfort.

 However, it can range in length from 9 meters to 100 meters.
-These boats use propulsion motors that range from 105 to 2000 horsepower, depending on their size, and can reach top speeds of 20 to 45 knots.
+Depending on their size, these boats use propulsion motors ranging from 105 to 2000 horsepower and can reach top speeds of 20 to 45 knots.

-Furthermore, these yachts are adapted to meet specific demands and purposes, creating a subcategory within the ship itself.
+Furthermore, these yachts are adapted to meet specific demands and purposes, creating a subcategory within the ship.

-The different subtypes are cruising yachts, extra luxury yachts or luxury sailing yachts, day sailing yachts, and weekenders.
-These boats are made of a monohull or multi-hull construction, depending on their needs.
+The different subtypes are cruising yachts, extra-luxurious or luxury sailing yachts, day sailing yachts, and weekenders.

 19. Sedan Bridge Boats

 Sedan bridge boats are prevalent boat types.
-That is for long-distance cruises and nearshore voyages that require excellent navigation skills.
+They are used for long-distance cruises and nearshore voyages that require excellent navigation skills.

 However, Sedan bridge boats give the impression of being huge boats due to the high position of the bridge.

-To ensure stable travel through the water, the depth of the boat’s hull must be sufficient to counterbalance the bridge’s height.
+The depth of the boat’s hull must be sufficient to counterbalance the bridge’s height to ensure stable travel through the water.

 It also offers the boat a greater area below deck for berths to accommodate longer cruises.